Freaky Chakra: Production

 Principal photography began in Bangalore over a 21-day shoot schedule, and actress Deepti Naval stated that the film had been cut for the Indian film market to remove shots where her character took the lead in lovemaking.
 The film was India's official entry for Toronto Reel Asian International Film Festival, and was released on 7 February 2003.
 The film is the only Hindi project for which Ouseppachan has composed music.

+Soundtrack

+The film has soundtrack composed by Ouseppachan.

 Critical reception

 Because of its dealing with relationships between four persons, Times of India referred to the film as "rectangular love story", as opposed to "the cliched regular or triangular romantic stories that Bollywood generally churns out."
 The film created a stir after its release due to its dealing with one of the long time taboo subjects, age disparity in relationships with a woman on the older side.
 After its release, Times of India made note of a growing trend to depict such relationships more openly: Using the characters of Deepti Naval's Ms. Thomas in Prakash's Freaky Chakra, Juhi Chawla's Chandrika in Nagesh Kukunoor's 3 Deewarein, and Shabana Azmi's Radha in Deepa Mehta's Fire as examples of a changing trend in Indian cinema, they wrote that "Bollywood is now bent on giving the fairer sex a fair deal in sex."

 Outlook India panned the film, offering that "Prakash's experiment with story-telling might sound promising on paper but fails to deliver on celluloid."
 They felt this was due to Ranvir Shorey's character of The Writer becoming an intrusive and "annoying obstruction" that hampered the film's action.
 They also felt that the characters were not fully fleshed out, writing they "don't get a life beyond their sentence-long descriptions", and that the relationships of the various characters are not allowed to grow, leaving the viewer with questions.
 They concluded that "Freaky Chakra is brash without any real sense of irreverence.
 It's meant to be fun, but doesn't even manage to elicit a smile.
 A joke of a film, and a bad joke at that."